T-Mobile Buyer's Guide: Everything you need to know

 Prepaid plans

-Keeping things ever-simple, T-Mobile offers two prepaid plans: $45/month for up to 4GB of 4G LTE, unlimited talk and text, and unlimited 2G data, as well as $55/month for up to 6GB of 4G LTE.
+Keeping things ever-simple, T-Mobile offers only a few prepaid plans: $45/month for up to 4GB of 4G LTE, unlimited talk and text, and unlimited 2G data, as well as $55/month for up to 6GB of 4G LTE.
 Each plan also gets Music Unlimited, which lets you stream as much music as you want without eating into your 4G LTE allotment.

+There's also a version of the T-Mobile ONE plan for prepaid for $75, which gives unlimited data along with all the benefits above.
+Unfortunately, with that plan, tethering is limited to 3G speeds and videos are capped at 480p with no option to disable the Data Saver.

 Bring your own device to T-Mobile